 What is the best bird seed for Goldfinches?

-The best type of seed for Goldfinches is sunflower hearts and niger seed.
+The best type of seed for Goldfinches is sunflower hearts and Niger seed.

 What is the best bird house for Goldfinches?